Find out more about this service, and know who to call

 More generally, if you are aggrieved by the decision of a planning or other authority, or wish to pursue or defend civil enforcement proceedings, we have the expertise to provide strategic and cost effective advice in a timely fashion to ensure your interests are protected.

-We regularly appear on behalf of developers and other interested parties in the Resource Management and Planning Appeal Tribunal and a variety of other courts and tribunals and are able to advise as to the prospects of success in your matter and can identify jurisdictional and merits based grounds of appeal.
+We regularly appear on behalf of developers and other interested parties in the Resource and Planning stream of the Tasmanian Civil & Administrative Tribunal (which has replaced the Resource Management and Planning Appeal Tribunal) and a variety of other courts and tribunals and are able to advise as to the prospects of success in your matter and can identify jurisdictional and merits based grounds of appeal.
 We are mindful of the importance of minimising costs wherever possible, and often assist clients in achieving mediated outcomes.